project-everest/zeta/notes/RiSE-April-6-2022.md

  * The forms a sentence in the language accepted by the abstract state machine i.e., no operation fails

+Technically, this is expressive enough to capture all safety properties.
+Our hypothesis is that this is also useful to capture aspects of real-world services.

 # How does Zeta ensure this?
 With a high-assurance runtime monitor